rezazad68/Dynamic-3D-Action-Recognition-on-RGB-D-Videos/README.md

 # [Dynamic 3D Hand Gesture and Action Recognition with Learning spatio-temporal aggregation on Different Representation](https://rezazad.000webhostapp.com)

-Dynamic 3D Human Action and Hand Gesture Recogntin - New Method with State of the Art Results
+Dynamic 3D Human Action and Hand Gesture Recogntin on RGB-D videos with State of the Art results on public datasets.
+This method learns human actions with aggregating of spatio-temporal description from different representation.
+If this code helps with your research please consider citing our paper:

+aggregation of uses different represenation of videos- New Method with State of the Art Results

 # Heading 1
 Heading 1